wyozi/steamws/README.md

 will not be able to figure out the app_id and the binary will crash.

 You can fix that by adding `steam_appid.txt` to working directory with the app id.
+The `workshop` binary provides `-a <id>` option to temporarily create the file with given id, and it'll also try its best to clean up the file before the command finishes.